Why Remortgage With HQ

 A product transfer is also something that we will consider when evaluating your circumstances and deciding on the best route forward for you, this is when your current mortgage lender offers you a new rate that you can switch on to without the need for a full consolidation of your loan.
 Product transfers can be advantageous for some clients for a couple of reasons, they usually involve less evaluation from the lender because you are already a client of theirs, this means that even if your income or other factors have changed, you won't need to provide evidence or be extensively assessed before you can have your new deal.
 A product transfer is also usually a lot less time consuming than a full remortgage, in some scenarios we are even able to complete your switch with a phone call to your lender after our research work is prepared.

-The benefit of a product transfer can be most evident in cases where the client is paying the lender's standard variable rate, this rate is usually a lot higher than the rates available on the market at this time and so we're able to save people a lot of money in a simple process, this is an example we showcased in our Case Study of the Week, where we saved our client around £1500 a year in just a few days work.
-If you're concerned that you might be paying a standard variable rate, you can search for your lender and find out just how much you're paying with our SVR Checker
+The benefit of a product transfer can be most evident in cases where the client is paying the lender's standard variable rate, this rate is usually a lot higher than the rates available on the market at this time and so we're able to save people a lot of money in a simple process, this is an example we showcased in our Case Study, where we saved our client around £1500 a year in just a few days work.

 Our service to you